Module Catalogues

 Learning outcomes

-A. Describe the role of power systems in society and the independent components/functions.
+A. Explain the role of power systems in society, including their independent components and functions.

 B. Discuss the importance of alternative energy sources, including the conversion from the original form to electrical energy.